 What is the Maximum Leverage for Indices Trade?

-When opening an account you as a stock indices trader can choose a different leverage ratio for example you as a stock indices trader can select and choose the 200:1 leverage which means the maximum leverage you as a stock indices trader can use is 200:1
+When opening an account you can choose a different leverage ratio for example you can select and choose the 200:1 leverage which means the maximum leverage you can use is 200:1

-Maximum leverage set for your trading account will depend on the leverage that you chose when you were opening a account with your online trading broker.
+The most leverage you can use in your trading account depends on what leverage you picked when you opened the account with your online trading company.

 Leverage & Margin Illustrated

-- EURO STOXX 50 Trading Strategy How to Make Strategy for EURO STOXX Training Course
+- EURO STOXX 50 Plan: Build Strategy in Training Course

 - Strategies for FRA40 Indices